Located on the campus of the White Mountain School

 Allergies & Dietary Needs:

-Since Colby College is providing the food service for Maine Arts Camp and other programs, our staff and nurses help to monitor any allergy needs among our campers and staff.
+Since the White Mountain School is providing the food service for Maine Arts Camp and other programs, our staff and nurses help to monitor any allergy needs among our campers and staff.
 We make every effort to encourage healthy eating habits, keeping sugary foods to a reasonable limit, having fresh fruit available at all meals, and discussing how to eat a well-balanced diet.

 How are medications administered at camp?